-The 2018 election provided evidence that Florida election systems need reform through additional legislation.
-League 2019 priorities for election law (see below) include process changes to avoid existing vote-by-mail ballot problems, to allow same-day voter registration, to standardize ballot design, and to support an open primary election system.
-Watch this page for information from the Election Reform Coalition for the progress of all proposed relevant legislation.
+Florida’s 2018 Election provided evidence that Florida election systems need reform through additional legislation.
+League priorities for election law include process changes to avoid existing vote-by-mail ballot problems, to allow same-day voter registration, to standardize ballot design, and to support an open primary election system.

-The League continues to be an active supporter of Amendment 4, which restored voting rights to former felons who have completed their entire sentence, except for those convicted of murder or felony sex offenses.
-The League will actively support voting rights restoration activities for returning citizens in 2019 while looking forward to 2020.
+The League continues to be an active supporter of proper implementation of 2018’s Amendment 4, which restored voting rights to former felons who have completed their entire sentence, except for those convicted of murder or felony sex offenses.

 - Support automatic registration (opt-out system), same-day voter registration, and improved online voter registration.

 - Extend deadlines for signatures cures, recounts and postmark delays caused by the postal service.
 Support a standardized ballot design and state funding for hardware and software to improve the recount process in close elections.

 - Support home rule for counties and municipalities and oppose any preemptive legislation to counter home rule.